csulak/kafka-demo/Readme.md

 Topic bank-transfers is marked for deletion.
 Note: This will have no impact if delete.topic.enable is not set to true.
 ```

+## Run Project
+- CONSUMER and PRODUCER projects
+- In both projects check into **build.gradle** sourceCompatibility in order to use the same Java version installed
+- To run right click on **ProducerApp** and/or **ConsumerApp** java class and click on "debug ProducerApp" option
+- PS: check the **Producer configuration** into the readme.
+In order to check what type of data do you want to send

 #### This example was copied from [here](https://github.com/altfatterz/kafka-demo/)
 #### A basic tutorial of how to install [kafka](https://www.youtube.com/watch?v=qUbxyDTX7y0&ab_channel=ChargeAhead)